axxia/meta-intel-axxia/README.md

    4.9: http://git.yoctoproject.org/git/linux-yocto-4.9
         standard/axxia/base or standard/preempt-rt/axxia/base branch

 b.
-AXXIA_SRC = "axxia-tip" (not available for linux 4.8)
+Private Axxia Github (github.com/axxia)

+   for standard
+   PREFERRED_PROVIDER_virtual/kernel = "linux-axxia"

+   for preempt-rt
+   PREFERRED_PROVIDER_virtual/kernel = "linux-axxia-rt"

    will build kernel from GitHub private repos (require authentication with public key):
    4.1: git@github.com:axxia/axxia_yocto_linux_4.1_private.git
         standard/axxia-dev/base or standard/preempt-rt/axxia/base branch
+   4.8: git@github.com:axxia/axxia_yocto_linux_4.8_private.git
+        standard/axxia-dev/base or standard/preempt-rt/axxia/base branch
    4.9: git@github.com:axxia/axxia_yocto_linux_4.9_private.git
         standard/axxia-dev/base or standard/preempt-rt/axxia/base branch

+9.6 Select the kernel version:

+NOTE: axxiaarm and axxiaarm64 are available with linux 4.1 and 4.9
+      axxiax86_64 is available with linux 4.8 and 4.9

+   for 4.1, depending on PREFERRED_PROVIDER_virtual/kernel
+   PREFERRED_VERSION_<preferred-provider> = "4.1%"

+   for 4.8, depending on PREFERRED_PROVIDER_virtual/kernel
+   PREFERRED_VERSION_<preferred-provider> = "4.8%"

+   for 4.9, depending on PREFERRED_PROVIDER_virtual/kernel
+   PREFERRED_VERSION_<preferred-provider>= "4.9%"

+NOTE: <preferred-provider> can be linux-yocto, linux-yocto-rt,
+      linux-axxia, linux-axxia-rt.
+See  9.5.

-9.8 Customizing the Kernel .config file
+9.7 Customizing the Kernel .config file

-NOTE: This options are available only with AXXIA_SRC = "linux-yocto"
+NOTE: This options are available only for linux-yocto kernel.
-      When building from github, fixed defconfigs are used instead.
+      When building linux-axxia, fixed defconfigs are used instead.

       When building the kernel from the Yocto repositories, the final .config is built using configuration fragments.
 Otherwise, when